 The payments form the second part of a £650 sum being paid out to people receiving benefits.
 More than a million households on Tax Credits received the first of the two payments in September.

 Those who receive other benefits, including Universal Credit and Pension Credit, received the first of their cost of living payments in July.

-The government announced the new scheme to lessen the burden of the cost of living crisis, as soaring energy bills - coupled with rising prices in supermarkets and shops - continue to put pressure on people, with figures showing more and more people are buying less food to get by.
+The scheme is an attempt to lessen the burden of the cost of living crisis, as soaring energy bills - coupled with rising prices in supermarkets and shops - continue to put pressure on people, with figures showing more and more people are buying less food to get by.

 Here is what you need to know about the support on offer.

 Who is eligible?

 People may be entitled to receive the £650 in two lump sums if they are from low-income households on benefits or receive certain support, such as:

 Child Tax Credit